Multiple Sclerosis /Chronic Illness

 Understanding what, and why, our brain is perceiving things as a danger, is key to reducing the triggers and managing our internal alarm system.

-Living with MS, or any chronic illness, can be something that takes over every part of you, every part of your life, and the lives of those around you.
+Living with MS, or any chronic illness, can be a challenge that takes over every facet of your being, your life, and the lives of those around you.

 Understanding what is happening in your body, why it's happening, and how to manage or overcome it, can be transforming and life changing.